7 Reasons Why Your Dog Has a Dry Nose and How to Treat It

 Is your dog drinking enough water?
 Could their dehydration be caused by over-exercising?
 Make sure to keep your dog’s bowl filled up high with fresh water to prevent them from getting a dry nose.

-Your dog may experience a dry nose after snoozing on their dog bed for hours.
+Your dog may experience a dry nose after snoozing on their bed or the couch for hours.
 This is usually nothing to worry about, it’s just that they haven’t been licking their nose while asleep!
 It’s likely that your dog’s dry nose will be wet again within 10 minutes of waking up.

 Trips to the beach offer the perfect day out for you and your pooch but don’t forget to take extra precautions if you experience a mixture of sunny and windy weather as these are key factors in causing a dry nose.

-Applying some moisturising Nose and Paw Balm to your dog’s dry nose after a day out in these weather conditions will help with any discomfort.
+Applying some moisturizing nose balm to your dog’s dry nose after a day out in these weather conditions will help with any discomfort.

 Please remember that while the impacts of sunny and windy weather are usually only temporary, frequent exposure could cause greater damage.